Outdoor dining ideas for restaurant reopening

 Make sure your relaunch or new al fresco service is boosted by introducing some meal and drinks promotions, even if it's just a discount off their next visit or a new loyalty card.
 It may seem counterproductive to offer discounts when your business may just be getting back on its feet, however these promotions are what prompt customers to come and visit you and to spend more.
 Advertise these on pavement signs outside your business to inform and encourage potential guests, as well as on wall and table signs.

 If your venue is in an interesting or trendy location, then your street dining service could really capitalise on this.
 Does your restaurant overlook a river, park or historical monument?
 Mention this as a bonus factor when advertising your al fresco seating area.
-Do you have a cafe patio in a busy high street?
-Mention the abundant people-watching opportunities, as well as your close proximity to the shops and other attractions.
+Is your café exterior set in a busy high street?
+Highlight the abundant people-watching opportunities, as well as your close proximity to the shops and other attractions.

 More tips for reopening restaurants after lockdown: